 The minimum stay period is 2 days, but that is unlikely to be a problem.

-Full details of the Qatar Sale can be found here.
+Full details of the Qatar Airways sale can be found here.

 The best fares will not be found from the UK as you can see from the examples below.